nhsconnect/prm-practice-migration-staging/guide/03-pre-migration-planning.md

 During the migration, the practice may need to remove access to online services.
 It may also be necessary for patients to re-register onto the new online service (if applicable).
 The practice will need to plan for how it will notify patients of this potential requirement.

-Most practices display posters for many weeks in advance to create awareness, some add messages on their practice website, and others may enlist the help of the Patient Participation Group (PPG).
+Most practices display posters for many weeks in advance to create awareness, some add messages on their practice website, and others may enlist the help of the Patient Participation Groups (PPGs).
+PPGs can also be used post Go-Live to ensure all patients have received their new patient access IDs.

 The practice should also advise patients about other potential impacts of the implementation of the new system.
 For example, in the period immediately after the migration as staff adjust to the new system, prescription requests may take slightly longer and consultations may run over time.